yuguaa/Element-Plus-X/apps/docs/en/components/xmarkdown/index.md

 ### Custom Code Block Top Rendering

-If you only want to modify the content of our built-in code block top, you can use `codeXSlot`.
+If you just want to modify the content of our built-in code block top, you can use `codeXSlot`.
 And we expose the built-in `collapse`, `theme switch`, and `copy` methods.
 You can retain default functionality while only changing styles.

 <demo src="./demos/code-x-slot.vue"></demo>